-Course Descriptions 2023-2024
+Course Descriptions 2024-2025

 Fine Arts & Occupation Education

-Culinary Arts/ Cooking
+Culinary Arts / Cooking

 1 year.
 Grades 7-12.
-1.0 credit.
-Fulfills 1.0 credit of the 1.0 credit Occ.
-Ed requirement.
+Fulfills 1.0 of 1.0 Occupation Education credit requirement.

 This beginning cooking class is designed to introduce young chefs to a variety of essential culinary skills.
-Over the course of the year we will practice basic knife skills, spice recognition, how to read and execute recipes, how to cook without a recipe, practice in identifying the five major taste profiles, as well as meal planning, and food presentation.
+Over the course of the year, we will practice basic knife skills, spice recognition, how to read and execute recipes, how to cook without a recipe, practice in identifying the five major taste profiles, as well as meal planning, and food presentation.
 Using the book Salt, Fat, Acid, Heat: Mastering the Elements of Good Cooking by Samin Nosrat, students will be required to read through this book, answer weekly homework questions, practice recipes, and apply new techniques learned through preparing foods at home and in class.
+Due to the rising prices of food, this class requires an up-front kitchen supply fee of $150 to cover food costs over the course of the year.

 Instructor: Sarah Slyman

-Music Appreciation
+Elementary Music Appreciation

 Instructor: Nathan Fogde

-Grades K-6: Tuesday 8-9:45 AM
+Tuesdays 8-9:45 AM

-Grades 6-12: Thursday 8-9:55 AM
+Thursdays 8-9:55 AM

 Elementary Art: Picturing America

 1 year.
-Grades: 3-6
+Grades 3-6.

-Each week we will study 1-2 pieces of art from the United States along with the history of that time period.
+Each week we will study 1-2 pieces of art from the United States along with the history of that period.
 After examining the art, we will complete a project based on the art we studied.
 From weaving to painting to collages, we will view our country’s history starting with Native American weaving to Audubon’s lifelike paintings to Frank Lloyd Wright ingenious architecture.
 This is a class focused on history and appreciation with hands-on learning.

 Instructor: Brittany Ericson